 Yes, I have a pretty wide range of taste in entertainment

-OH MY GOD THAT WAS SO AMAZING I AM SO SPEECHLESS AHHHHHH about 4 years ago
+OH MY GOD THAT WAS SO AMAZING I AM SO SPEECHLESS AHHHHHH over 4 years ago

 I’ve only seen “Solaris” and from the sound of it, need to add “Stalker” to my list soon